-• Standard Product
+• Standard Product.

-The Program intends to offer Smart Energy as its standard product.
-South Kingstown Smart Energy product has a goal of maintaining rough cost parity with National Grid's Standard Offer product and it is expected to include 10 percentage points of renewable energy above the Renewable Energy Standard (RES) as required by the State of Rhode Island.
-The exact percentage of renewable energy to be included in South Kingstown Smart Energy will be determined after the receipt of bids from competitive suppliers, with a goal of including as many renewable energy credits (RECs) produced by new renewable energy sources in Rhode Island as possible while maintaining rough cost parity with National Grid's Standard Offer product.
+O The Program intends to offer Local Green as its standard product.
+Portsmouth Local Green product is expected to include 10 percentage points of renewable energy above the Renewable Energy Standard (RES) as required by the State of Rhode Island, with the exact amount to be determined.
+This product is intended to include as many renewable energy credits (RECs) produced by new renewable energy sources in Rhode Island as possible.
+The exact percentage of renewable energy to be included in Portsmouth Local Green will be determined after the receipt of bids from competitive suppliers with a goal of maintaining rough cost parity with National Grid's Standard Offer product.
 Including RECs from new, renewable energy sources enables customers to have a meaningful impact on the reduction of greenhouse gas emissions through the support of local renewable energy sources.

-• Optional Products:
+• Optional Products

 - Basic.
 Some customers may feel that the amount of new, renewable energy required by the RES in Rhode Island includes sufficient amounts of RECs to fulfill their renewable energy objectives.
-This product offers the same amount of renewable energy offered by National Grid's Standard Offer product. - Smart Energy Plus.
-For customers that want more electricity generated from new, renewable energy resources than is offered by Smart Energy, though may not want to purchase RECs for 100% of their usage.
-This product is expected to include RECs for 50% of their usage.
+This product offers the same amount of renewable energy offered by National Grid's Standard Offer product. - O Local Green 50%.
+For customers that want more electricity generated from new, renewable energy resources than is offered by Local Green, though may not want to purchase RECs for 100% of their usage.
 The exact amount of renewable energy to be included with this product will be determined at a later date and will be the same for all customers choosing this option.
 If this product includes RECs in an amount other than 50% of a customer's metered consumption, the Program will rename the product to appropriately reflect the amount of RECs the product contains.
-This enables customers who chose this option to have a more meaningful impact on the reduction of greenhouse gas emissions without committing to REC purchases for 100% of their usage. - Smart Energy Plus Plus.
-For customers that want more electricity generated from new, renewable energy resources than is offered by Smart Energy, this product offers up to a 100% renewable energy option.
+This enables customers who chose this option to have a more meaningful impact on the reduction of greenhouse gas emissions without committing to REC purchases for 100% of their usage. - O Local Green 100%.
+For customers that want more electricity generated from new, renewable energy resources than is offered by Local Green, this product offers up to a 100% renewable energy option.
 The exact amount of renewable energy to be included with this product will be determined at a later date and will be the same for all customers choosing this option.
 If this product includes RECs in an amount less than 100% of a customer's metered consumption, the Program will rename the product to appropriately reflect the amount of RECs the product contains.
 This enables customers who chose this option to have a more meaningful impact on the reduction of greenhouse gas emissions through the support of local renewable energy sources.